SoichiroSugimoto/Libft/README.md

 # Libft
 ## ●　PRPJECT OBJECTIVES<br>
->This project is pretty straight forward.
-You will recode printf.
-Hopefully you will be able to reuse it in future project without the fear of being flagged as a cheater.
-You will mainly learn how to use variadic arguments.
+>The aim of this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects.
 <br>
 <br>
 <br>